 No Resting Times Required

-Normally we cook meats and remove them from the heat about 10-15° below our preferred temperature, covering and resting as ‘Carryover Cooking’ finishes the job.
-With sous vide cooking there is no carryover cooking, so a steak cooked at 130 will turn out Rare with sous vide, but medium rare to medium when conventionally cooked and rested.
-This is demonstrated in the two photos above.
+Normally we cook meats and remove them from the heat about 10-15° below our preferred temperature.
+Followed by covering and resting as ‘Carryover Cooking’ finishes the job.
+With sous vide cooking there is no carryover cooking.
+A steak cooked at 130 will turn out Rare with sous vide, but medium rare to medium when conventionally cooked and rested.

 The ‘Thermal Immersion Circulator’